-- 2.2 The school's own framework for assessment confirms that teaching enables pupils to make good progress in the context of Part 1 paragraph 3(a). - 2.3 Pupils take GCSE/A-level examinations in their final year at the school.
+- 2.2 The school's own framework for assessment confirms that teaching enables pupils to make good progress in the context of Part 1 paragraph 3(a). - 2.3 Pupils take GCSE examinations in their final year at the school.
 The small numbers involved prevent reliable comparison with national averages, but inspection evidence confirms that teaching enables pupils to make good progress in the context of Part 1 paragraph 3(a). - 2.4 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
-A suitable framework for the assessment of pupils' performance is in place. - 2.5 Pupils receive relationships and sex education, except in so far as they are lawfully excused.
+A suitable framework for the assessment of pupils' performance is in place. - 2.5 Pupils receive relationships education in the primary school and relationships and sex education in the secondary school, except in so far as they are lawfully excused.
 The school has consulted parents and published a written statement of its policy which has regard to the relevant statutory guidance. - 2.6 The standards relating to the quality of education [paragraphs 1-4] are met.